 There’s been a lot of buzz around buzz cuts lately.
 Last April, searches for “phrase” were at an all-time high, Google Trends tweeted out — these trends rose at the end of this April, too.
 Publications like Vogue and The New York Times ran their own how-tos last year while Harper’s Bazaar talked to those who mowed down their manes earlier this year.
 As many chose to cut their own hair at home, sales for clippers surged.
 Clipper company Wahl told Vanity Fair it saw a spike in sales not seen since the Great Recession in the late 2000s.

-SKIP AHEAD Best clippers of 2021
+SKIP AHEAD Best clippers to consider this year

 While the buzz cut has become popular over the past year, it has a long history — from soldiers of the Roman Empire to Britney Spears, as Dazed traced in 2020.
 But there’s some significance in why it came back now.
 “With barbershops and salons closed for extended periods, men, women and families found a way to cope with their growing hair.
 A popular option was to turn to the buzz cut,” explained Patrick Butler, Floyd’s 99 Barbershop’s technical director of education.
 “They bought a clipper kit and found that they could maintain the look for themselves or their family or friends since options were limited.”